isomerpages/nyp-wpl/_framework/05b-environment-implementations.md

 # **"Not all my staff like to learn… or learns the same way!"**

 It is often difficult to create learning sessions at the workplace that suits the needs and preferences of all the staff.
 People tend to have different learning styles and learning preferences.

-Some staff are not so good in understanding English, some staff like to learn on their own while others like to learn together..
-They are different people!*
+There is also a need to ensure that supportive learning spaces can be provided and time for workplace learning to happen can be made available.

-Providing a supportive learning environment includes:
+**Providing a supportive learning environment includes:**

 - Providing flexible learning opportunities to cater to diverse staff needs based on their demographics, state of well-being (health) and changing lifestyle
 - Supporting learning at work by providing a conducive environment for learning and feedback on learning and performance